NyboTV/TP_ETS2_Plugin/README.md

 - **Truck Information**: Detailed truck states, lights, damage, and wear.
 - **TruckersMP**: Live information from TruckersMP servers.

-If you want to see Planned Features, see [Roadmap](https://github.com/NyboTV/TP_ETS2_Plugin/projects/1)

 <br>

 ## Download and Installation